tdaff/automation/options.rst

 .. program:: faps

 .. envvar:: charge_method = repeat

    Method for calculating charge. [str] {repeat, gulp}

+.. envvar:: default_cell = (10.0, 10.0, 10.0, 90, 90, 90)

+   Cell parameters to use only when they are not specified in the input structure.
+Use either (a, b, c, alpha, beta, gamma) or ax, ay, az, bx, by, bz, cx, cy, cz notation. [float, list]

 .. envvar:: dft_code = vasp